-Bhadrapada Amavasya is on Wednesday, 19th August 2020.
-With accordance to the Hindu calendar, it observes every year on Krishna Paksha of Bhadrapada month.
+Bhadrapada Amavasya is on Tuesday, 7th September 2021.
+In accordance with the Hindu calendar, it observes every year on Krishna Paksha of Bhadrapada month.
 In spite of that, there is a total of 12 Amavasya which falls in a year.

 Next Amavasya: Sarva Pitru Amavasya: Most important day of Pitru Paksha